Michael Gove: Oxford

 In 1985, Gove enrolled at Lady Margaret Hall, Oxford, where he read English.
 While there he joined the Conservative Party.
 He became a member of the Oxford University Conservative Association and served as secretary of Aberdeen South Young Conservatives.
-During his first year, he met future Prime Minister Boris Johnson and was an enthusiastic supporter of his campaign to be President of the Oxford Union.
+During his first year, he met Boris Johnson and was an enthusiastic supporter of his campaign to be President of the Oxford Union.
 In an interview with Andrew Gimson, Gove remarked that at Oxford, Johnson was "quite the most brilliant extempore speaker of his generation".
 Gove was elected President of the Oxford Union for Hilary term 1987.

 While at Oxford and shortly afterwards, Gove participated in Cambridge Union debates where he sometimes used language that later drew criticism.
 In 1987, while president-elect of the Oxford Union, he took part in a debate on the British Empire.
 In his speech he said: "It may be moral to keep an empire because the fuzzy-wuzzies can't look after themselves.
-It may be immoral to keep an empire because the people of the Third World have an inalienable right to self-determination, but that doesn't matter whether it's moral or immoral."
-He also described Margaret Thatcher's policies as a "new empire" where "the happy South stamps over the cruel, dirty, toothless face of the Northerner", and said that gay people "thrive primarily upon short-term relations".
+It may be immoral to keep an empire because the people of the Third World have an inalienable right to self-determination".
+In the same speech, he remarked that Britain under Margaret Thatcher was a "new empire" where "the happy South stamps over the cruel, dirty, toothless face of the Northerner".
+He then went on to say that "homosexuals thrive primarily upon short-term relations".
 These and other remarks he made shortly after university later drew criticism.
 Gove graduated with an upper second-class degree.